mouton0815/hello-kubernetes/README.md

 * `frontend-nodejs`: A node.js "frontend" service that forwards path argument of its URL to the "backend" services `backend-spring` and `backend-golang`, collects the results, and returns them.

 ## Preconditions
-Install Docker and Kubernetes locally.
-Kubernetes comes e.g. as part of Docker Desktop.
+Running Docker and Kubernetes installations.
+For example both Docker and Kubernetes come with Docker Desktop.

 ## Spring Boot Application
 ```shell script